Sustain / Real Bread Campaign / Articles

 Why am I seeing this now?

-For decades, The Bread and Flour Regulations have required that mills add four so-called ‘fortificants’ (calcium, iron, thiamine and niacin) to almost all non-wholemeal (white, brown, multigrain, GranaryTM, malthouse etc.) wheat flour sold in the UK, including certified organic products.
-As a result, bread and other foods made using those flours contain these, also referred to as ‘token nutrients.* Following lobbying by the Real Bread Campaign, in 2014 it became necessary to declare these on ingredients lists - though only after the EU mandated it.
+Since the 1950s, The Bread and Flour Regulations have required that mills add four so-called ‘fortificants’ (calcium, iron, thiamine and niacin) to almost all non-wholemeal (white, brown, multigrain, GranaryTM, malthouse etc.) wheat flour sold in the UK, including certified organic products.
+As a result, bread and other foods made using those flours contain these, also referred to as ‘token nutrients.*

 The stated aim of this latest measure is to reduce the number of babies being born with (or miscarried due to) neural tube defects (NTD).
-Based on figures given by the most recent governmental consultation on this issue, this addition to the existing involuntary mass mediation of the nation (around 66 million people in 2019) was predicted to reduce the number of pregnancies affected by NTDs by about 150-200 a year.
-There are a range of moral and medical questions and concerns related to 'fortification', many of which were raised in the 2013 and 2021 public consultations.
+Based on figures given by the most recent governmental consultation on this issue, this addition to the existing involuntary mass mediation of the nation (around 66 million people in 2019) was predicted to reduce the number of pregnancies affected by NTDs by (not to) about 150-200 a year.

 *Some companies choose to add minerals and synthetic forms of vitamins to their foods voluntarily, notably breakfast cereals.
 This allows marketers to make a range of nutritional claims, even on foods that are otherwise unhealthy - low in fibre, high in sugar etc.